 - Teen Parents.
 When teenagers have children of their own, issues concerning child custody and child support arise relatively quickly.
 If the teen parent is under the age of 17 then there may be other criminal charges in the picture that impact who is able to care for the child.
 At Jane Doe, we work with teen parents to develop the tools and plans that they need to be successful long-term.
 This may include joint collaboration meetings, mediation-like sessions, and/or courtroom litigation.

 - Orders of Protection (“Restraining Orders”).
 While the official age of adulthood in Missouri is 18, minors can file for an order of protection (commonly called a “restraining order”) at the age of 17.
 They may do this with or without their parents being involved.
 For adults, we have an established coaching program for orders of protection.
-We work more closely with 17-year olds and/or high school students by representing them in court for order of protection hearings.
+We work more closely with 17-year olds and/or high school students who express a need for more guidance.

 Want to talk to someone?